RikDuijm/municipality/README.md

 #### Testing the functionality ####
 I tested the functionalities by going through the steps a user should take to report a problem.

-**1. Search Functionality**..
+**1. Search Functionality**⋅⋅
-...1.
-Filling in a street name that is already in the database (because a problem has been reported):..
+⋅⋅⋅1.
+Filling in a street name that is already in the database (because a problem has been reported):⋅⋅
     Expected result: street name + problem.
 Works correctly.
     2. Testing if the search functionality is case sensitive Expected result: not case sensitive.
 I tested this by filling in lower key, capital letters and a combination of upper and lower.
 Works correctly.